ProfessorAkram/Unity-Programming/07-UI-Basic/main-menu.md

 1. Right-click `MenuCanvas` → `UI > Panel`.
 2. Rename it `pnl_Background`.
 3. Panels are containers for organizing UI elements and can also serve as a background.
-   - You can leave the color as default for now.
+   - Set the color of the panel to your choose.
+   - Make sure to adjust the alpha setting for an opaque, solid background color

 ---